 Part of the team that brought the attraction to life, we transformed what was a disused clay pit into the world’s largest indoor rainforest.

-Since then, we’ve expanded facilities, creating an education centre and contemporary office space.
+Since then, we’ve expanded facilities, creating an education centre and contemporary commercial office space.

 A celebrated visitor destination, the Eden Project is now a key player in Cornwall’s economy, providing education and training across the region.

 As well as managing and segregating site waste, we worked to minimise our impact on the local environment, community and wildlife.

 We reduced site pollution and impact on local roads through shared transport, batching site deliveries and routing of project traffic.

 We sourced site contractors, equipment and materials from the surrounding area where possible.